ariane-emory/trav-el/README.md

 # trav-el
-Traveller tools in emacs lisp
+Tools for Traveller-style RPGs in emacs lisp.